 Mandel Public Library of West Palm Beach, Public library in downtown West Palm Beach, Florida

-Mandel Public Library is a public library in downtown West Palm Beach with multiple floors divided into separate spaces for children, teenagers, and adults.
-The building offers free computer stations, Wi-Fi access, meeting rooms, and a technology center with 3D printers and audio recording equipment.
+Mandel Public Library is a public library in downtown West Palm Beach, Florida, spread across several floors.
+Each floor is dedicated to a different audience, with separate sections for children, teenagers, and adults, alongside computer stations, Wi-Fi, meeting rooms, and a technology center equipped with 3D printers and audio recording gear.

-This institution started in 1895 as a free reading room inside a church and is the oldest public library in Palm Beach County.
-Over time it grew from those modest beginnings into a modern facility with extensive services.
+The library was founded in 1895 as a free reading room inside a church, making it the oldest public library in Palm Beach County.
+Over the following decades it moved several times and grew steadily before settling into its current building in downtown West Palm Beach.

 The community of curious travelers